alexmavr/swarm-nbt/README.md

 Viewing Metrics
 ===============

-The benchmark tool starts a prometheus server on port 9090 of a single node in the cluster.
-The metrics can be viewed either directly on prometheus or using a graphana dashboard.
+The benchmark tool starts a prometheus server service on port 9090 and a grafana service on port 3000 of all nodes in the cluster.
+The metrics can be viewed either directly on prometheus or using the graphana dashboard.

 Engine 1.12 Compatibility Mode with Docker Swarm (not Swarm-Mode)
 ====================================================